-- 18. An acquirer or merchant principal who becomes a participant in the EFTPOS system for the first time on or after [17 April 2006] is for [three] years entitled to receive an interchange fee, from an issuer with whom it has an Access Agreement, no less than the lowest interchange fee payable by that issuer to an existing acquirer or merchant principal. - 19.
-An issuer who becomes a participant in the EFTPOS system for the first time on or after [17 April 2006] is for [three] years not required to pay an acquirer or merchant principal, with whom it has an Access Agreement, an interchange fee greater than the highest interchange fee payable by an existing issuer to that acquirer or merchant principal.
+- 18. An acquirer or self-acquirer who becomes a participant in the EFTPOS system for the first time, on or after [31 May 2006], is for three years entitled to receive an interchange fee from an issuer with whom it has an Access Agreement no less than the lowest interchange fee payable by that issuer to an existing acquirer or selfacquirer. - 19.
+An issuer who becomes a participant in the EFTPOS system for the first time, on or after [31 May 2006], is for three years not required to pay an acquirer or self-acquirer with whom it has an Access Agreement an interchange fee greater than the highest interchange fee payable by an existing issuer to that acquirer or self-acquirer.